-Recently, the Social Security Administration announced a new policy to expedite disability claims by veterans terry_moakleywith a VA disability compensation rating of 100% permanent and total.
+Recently, the Social Security Administration announced a new policy to expedite disability claims by veterans with a VA disability compensation rating of 100% permanent and total.
 According to a recent announcement from Acting Commissioner of Social Security Ms. Carolyn W. Colvin, “Social Security worked with Veterans Affairs to identify those veterans with disabilities who have a high probability of also meeting our definition of disability.
 I am proud of our collaboration and happy to announce this new service for America’s vets.”

 Benefits available from Social Security are different than those from VA.
 First and foremost, qualifying disabled veterans must file a separate application to the Social Security Administration to be considered for the benefits that it provides.
 Furthermore, veterans who receive VA benefits are not automatically eligible for Social Security disability benefits.